 The choice between monetary unit sampling and attribute (or classical) sampling is not a preference.
 It depends on what you’re testing and what type of misstatement you expect to find.

-• Handles many small errors poorly.
+MUS has two practical limitations.
+First, it is designed to detect overstatement.
+If the population could contain understatements (testing for completeness rather than existence), MUS applied to the recorded balance will systematically undersample.
+Second, MUS does not handle populations with many small errors well.
 If you expect a high rate of small misstatements spread across many items, MUS can produce misleading projections because it assumes errors are isolated.

 Attribute sampling treats each item in the population as a single sampling unit regardless of value.
-It is the standard approach for tests of controls, where you're testing a rate (the deviation rate) rather than a monetary amount.
-If you need to determine whether a control operated effectively across the population (e.g., purchase orders approved before goods receipt), attribute sampling gives each transaction an equal chance of selection.
+It is the standard approach for tests of controls, where you’re testing a rate (the deviation rate) rather than a monetary amount.
+If you need to determine whether a control operated effectively across the population (e.g., purchase orders approved before goods receipt), attribute sampling gives each transaction an equal chance of selection, which is what you need.

-For tests of details where understatement risk is the concern (testing completeness of liabilities, for example), attribute sampling on a population defined from an alternative source (subsequent payments, supplier statements, goods received notes) is more appropriate than MUS on the recorded balance.
-ISA 530.A11 acknowledges that the sampling approach should be designed to meet the specific audit objective.
+For tests of details where understatement risk is the concern (testing completeness of liabilities, for example), attribute sampling on a population defined from an alternative source (subsequent payments or supplier statements) is more appropriate than MUS on the recorded balance.
+ISA 530 .A11 acknowledges that the sampling approach should be designed to meet the specific audit objective.

-Use MUS for overstatement testing on monetary balances.
-Use attribute sampling for control testing and rate-of-deviation questions.
-Use attribute or classical variable sampling when understatement is the primary risk or when errors are expected to be numerous and small.
+The decision is not complicated.
+MUS fits overstatement testing on monetary balances.
+Attribute sampling fits control testing and rate-of-deviation questions.
+For understatement risk or populations where errors are expected to be numerous and small, classical variable sampling is more appropriate.

 The four inputs that determine sample size

-Every sample size calculation, whether you use a statistical formula, a firm methodology table, or Ciferi's sampling calculator, reduces to four inputs.
+Every sample size calculation, whether you use a statistical formula, a firm methodology table, or ciferi’s MUS sampling calculator, reduces to four inputs.
 Understanding what each one does is the difference between using the tool and defending the result.

+1. Population value.
 For MUS, this is the recorded monetary value of the population.
 For attribute sampling, this is the number of items.
-The population must be defined precisely: ISA 530.A5 requires that the population is appropriate for the objective.
+The population must be defined precisely: ISA 530 .A5 requires that the population is appropriate for the objective.
 Testing revenue existence from the revenue ledger is appropriate.
-Testing revenue completeness from the revenue ledger is not, because items missing from the ledger can't be sampled from it.
+Testing revenue completeness from the revenue ledger is not, because items missing from the ledger can’t be sampled from it.

-Tolerable misstatement comes directly from your performance materiality calculation under ISA 320.
-For most substantive tests, tolerable misstatement equals performance materiality for the relevant account.
-ISA 530.A3 states that tolerable misstatement is the application of performance materiality to a particular sampling procedure.
+2. Tolerable misstatement (for MUS) or tolerable deviation rate (for attribute sampling).
+Tolerable misstatement comes directly from your PM calculation under ISA 320 .
+For most substantive tests, tolerable misstatement equals PM for the relevant account.
+ISA 530 .A3 states that tolerable misstatement is the application of PM to a particular sampling procedure.
 The lower you set tolerable misstatement, the larger the sample.
-A reviewer who sees a tolerable misstatement figure that doesn't trace back to the ISA 320 working paper will flag it.
+A reviewer who sees a tolerable misstatement figure that doesn’t trace back to the ISA 320 WP will flag it.

 These four inputs interact.
-You can't change one without affecting the sample size.
-Documenting all four in the sampling working paper (with cross-references to the ISA 320 materiality memo, the risk assessment, and the prior-year results) is what separates a defensible sample from an arbitrary number.
+You can’t change one without affecting the sample size.
+Documenting all four in the sampling WP (with cross-references to the ISA 320 materiality memo and the PY results) is what separates a defensible sample from an arbitrary number.

 Selecting items from the population